Berlin: Companies

 Deutsche Bahn, the largest railway company in the world, is headquartered in Berlin.

 Deutscher Sparkassen- und Giroverband, the European Union's second-largest financial services group, has its headquarters in Berlin.

 Many German and international companies have business or service centers in the city.
 For several years Berlin has been recognized as a major center of business founders.
 In 2015, Berlin generated the most venture capital for young startup companies in Europe.

 Among the 10 largest employers in Berlin are the City-State of Berlin, Deutsche Bahn, largest railway company in the world, the hospital providers Charité and Vivantes, the Federal Government of Germany, the local public transport provider BVG, Siemens and Deutsche Telekom.

 Siemens, a Global 500 and DAX-listed company is partly headquartered in Berlin.
-Other DAX-listed companies headquartered in Berlin are the property company Deutsche Wohnen and the online food delivery service Delivery Hero.
-The national railway operator Deutsche Bahn, Europe's largest digital publisher Axel Springer as well as the MDAX-listed firms Zalando and HelloFresh and also have their main headquarters in the city.
+Other DAX-listed companies headquartered in Berlin are the property company Deutsche Wohnen, the online fashion retailer Zalando and the online food delivery service Delivery Hero.
+The national railway operator Deutsche Bahn, Europe's largest digital publisher Axel Springer as well as the MDAX-listed firm HelloFresh and also have their main headquarters in the city.
 Among the largest international corporations who have their German or European headquarters in Berlin are Bombardier Transportation, Securing Energy for Europe, Coca-Cola, Pfizer, Sony and TotalEnergies.

 As of 2023, Sparkassen-Finanzgruppe, a network of public banks that together form the largest financial services group in Germany and in all of Europe, is headquartered in Berlin.
-The Bundesverband der Deutschen Volksbanken und Raiffeisenbanken has its headquarters in Berlin, managing around 1.200 trillion euros.
+The Bundesverband der Deutschen Volksbanken und Raiffeisenbanken has its headquarters in Berlin, managing around 1.2 trillion euros.
 The three largest banks in the capital are Deutsche Kreditbank, Landesbank Berlin and Berlin Hyp.

 Mercedes-Benz Group manufactures cars, and BMW builds motorcycles in Berlin.
 In 2022, American electric car manufacturer Tesla opened its first European Gigafactory outside the city borders in Grünheide (Mark), Brandenburg.
 The Pharmaceuticals division of Bayer and Berlin Chemie are major pharmaceutical companies in the city.